AN is the oldest astronomical journal of the world

 Dear Reader, Dear Author,

-The editorial changes in the recent years consolidated the above aim.
-We now rely on the ScholarOne submission platform for user interaction, eLocators instead of the sequential page numbers for easy identification, a modern web appearance where you can find the latest but also all historical volumes of AN, and open access as part of the European DEAL treaty.
+This is achieved with accompanying editorial changes.
+While we currently still rely on the ScholarOne submission platform for user interaction, it will be replaced with the new editorial system Research Exchange (ReX) that is being rolled out as a peer-review tool to all Wiley journals during the course of this year. eLocators instead of the sequential page numbers for easy identification, a modern web appearance where you can find the latest but also all historical volumes of AN, and open access as part of the European DEAL treaty remain cornerstones.
+AN’s most recent Journal Impact Factor (Clarivate) is 1.1.

 Klaus G. Strassmeier, Editor-in-Chief